![]() |

 For today we have naming of parts.

-Henry Reed, Lessons of the War, Part I. "Naming of Parts", yet another
+Henry Reed, Lessons of the War, Part I. "Naming of Parts", yet another of the "favourite poems".

 Henry David Thoreau, "Walden"